mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 Stops processing the current set of ngx_http_rewrite_module directives.
 No change to the public version.

+This directive belongs to the nginx [rewrite module](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html).
+It is executed `imperatively` with the other directives in the same module in an early phase of the request processing.

 ### `client_body_timeout`

 <span class="badge dark">advanced</span> <span class="badge green">CDN360 Enhanced</span>